NVIDIA/NeMo/README.rst

 Conda
 ~~~~~

-Install NeMo in a fresh Conda environment.
+Install NeMo in a fresh Conda environment:

 .. code-block:: bash

     conda create --name nemo python==3.10.12
     conda activate nemo

-Install PyTorch using `PyTorch configurator tool <https://pytorch.org/get-started/locally/>`_.
+Install PyTorch using their `configurator <https://pytorch.org/get-started/locally/>`_:

 .. code-block:: bash

     conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia

-The command you use to install PyTorch may depend on your system.
+The command to install PyTorch may depend on your system.
 Use the configurator linked above to find the right command for your system.

 Pip
 ~~~

-To install the nemo_toolkit, use the following installation method.
+To install the nemo_toolkit, use the following installation method:

 .. code-block:: bash